g7n-org/v32ref/README.md

 # v32ref: Vircon32 assembly language reference

-An information-dense, quick-reference guide to Vircon32 system details and assembly language mneumonics to aid in development.
+An   information-dense,  quick-reference   markdown-formatted  guide   to Vircon32  system  details and  assembly  language  mneumonics to  aid  in development.

 This document is based on  Vircon32 DevTools **v25.1.19** or later; older versions will contain inconsistencies.

 ## table of contents